 Store away from direct light exposure to protect the fragile botanicals within.

 Filled to the brim and the herbs are packed in quite tight.
 Freshness guaranteed for 6 months.
-Full sizes 2.11 oz.
-(60 g)/16 fl. oz. size glass jar or 2.9 oz.
-(82 g)/sturdy reclosable Kraft paper bag.
-Assuming you will use a generous handful of the blend at a time, about 4–5 tablespoons/5 grams, the large glass jar will be enough for 12 steam sessions, and the Kraft bag will be enough for 16 to 17 steam sessions.
+Full size 2 oz (57 g) glass jar or sturdy reclosable Kraft paper bag.
+Assuming you will use a generous handful of the blend at a time, about 4–5 tablespoons/5 grams, the glass jar or Kraft bag will be enough for 11 to 12 steam sessions.

 The high-quality glass jar can be reused once you run out of the product to store a wide range of things, from teas and other dry items, to fruits and other foods, to liquids.
 (This is the jar Ava uses to make flower essences and many herbal tinctures.)